Aug. 14, 2025

 Polyester is a type of synthetic material commonly used in textiles, belonging to the polyester family that also includes PET (polyethylene terephthalate) used in plastic bottles.
 Caps made entirely or partially from polyester offer several advantages, such as low moisture absorption, quick drying, excellent shape retention, resistance to wrinkles, and easy maintenance.
 Polyester fabrics typically have a smooth or slightly shiny surface.

 However, polyester caps may have drawbacks, including less breathability, which can reduce wearing comfort, and a tendency for static electricity buildup in the fabric.
+These factors can lead to a less comfortable experience, especially in hot and humid conditions.

 Polyacrylic, commonly known as acrylic wool, is widely used in knitting due to its wool-like qualities.
 Similar to polyester, acrylic wool is stain-resistant and durable against friction.
 Unlike the smooth surface of polyester, acrylic wool typically has a more matte finish.
 This material is also commonly used in carpets because of its resilience.